spotfiresoftware/tibco-streaming-maven-plugin/README.md

-# Spotfire&reg; Streaming Maven Plugin
+# TIBCO&reg; Streaming Maven Plugin

-This repository contains the Maven plugin for Spotfire&reg; Streaming.
+This repository contains the Maven plugin for TIBCO&reg; Streaming.

-See the generated [Maven Site](https://spotfiresoftware.github.io/tibco-streaming-maven-plugin/2.2.1/ep-maven-plugin/) for complete documentation.
+See the generated [Maven Site](https://tibcosoftware.github.io/tibco-streaming-maven-plugin/2.2.1/ep-maven-plugin/) for complete documentation.